D. N. Ghosh

 Dhruba Narayan Ghosh was an Indian career bureaucrat and civil servant who served as the twelfth Chairman of State Bank of India.
-He was also the founder and very first chairman of the ICRA Limited.
+He was also the founder and first chairman of the ICRA Limited.

 Life

 Most of the details about his early life are known from his autobiography No Regrets published by Rupa Publications on 1 August 2015.
 The book was released by Arundhati Bhattacharya, the then Chairman of State Bank of India and Deepak Parekh, chairman of the Housing Development Finance Corporation on 27 August 2015.

 Education

 He holds a Master's degree in Economics from the University of Calcutta.

 Career

 Early career

 He joined the Indian Audit and Accounts Service and worked in a number of roles.
 He played a key role in the nationalization of Indian banks.

 Banking career

 He served as the twelfth Chairman of State Bank of India from 13 May 1985 until 12 May 1989.

 After his retirement from the State Bank of India in 1989, he was succeeded by Atal V. as the Chairman of State Bank of India.

 It was during his time at the State Bank of India, that the drive towards computerization of branches was begun.
 The State Bank of India was also rated by the international rating agency the S&P Global Ratings for the first time during his tenure.